Data-Visualization-Intro/2-SVG/readme.md

 </svg>
 ``` -->

-The CSS [transform property](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) is important as it is animatable and allows us to work in 3D, rotate elements and much more.
+The CSS [transform property](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) is animatable and allows us to work in 3D, rotate elements and much more.

 <!-- Try: